 Three months later the company officially shut down following investigation by the FBI, leaving thousands of former employees, many of whom John found to be talented people with integrity, unaware of the company’s fraudulent activity, uncertain about their future.

 In his award-winning book, Bad Blood: Secrets and Lies in a Silicon Valley Startup, John delves deeper into the truth of the Theranos scandal and the experience of his investigation.
-Meanwhile, the media continues its fascination with the company and its founder, with stories ranging from those challenging the authenticity of Holmes’ famous baritone voice, to podcast The Dropout dedicated to the rise and fall of the Theranos empire.
+Meanwhile, the media continues its fascination with the company and its founder, with stories ranging from those challenging the authenticity of Holmes’s famous baritone voice, to podcast The Dropout which is dedicated to the rise and fall of the Theranos empire.

 The scandal is also set to come to screens, with The Inventor: Out for Blood in Silicon Valley; a documentary produced and directed by the oscar-winning Alex Gibney, set to air on HBO on March 31st 2019.
 What’s more, a feature film is in development and currently slated for release next year.
 Adam McKay (The Big Short) is attached to direct; Jennifer Lawrence confirmed to star as Holmes and Vanessa Taylor (The Shape of Water) to write the screenplay.